gefendioglu/C_Practices/14_Lesson/Macros_and_Functional_Macros.md

 ## MACRO
- - avoiding the cost of function calls
+ - It can be used for avoiding the cost of function calls
- - where there is a function call, the compiler just writes the specified code
+ - The compiler only writes the specified code with macros where there is a function call.
- - there is no return value definition for
+ - There is no return value definition for macros.

 /----------------------------------------------
 /----------------------------------------------